• Home

 • Debate

-For middle school debate students, we offer the following divisions: Lincoln-Douglas Debate, Public Forum Debate, and Congressional Debate.
+For middle school debate students, we offer the following divisions: Lincoln-Douglas Debate and Public Forum Debate.

 • Speech

-For middle school students, we offer divisions of Middle School Spontaneous Argument (SPAR) and Middle School Impromptu.
+For middle school students, we offer divisions of Middle School Impromptu.

 Middle school students are also welcome to enter any of the high school speech divisions.